New program offers B.C. businesses grants to build or expand online stores | CBC News

 The British Columbia government is introducing a new grant program to support small and medium-sized businesses in expanding or pivoting to online sales.

-Minister of Jobs, Economic Recovery and Innovation Ravi Kahlon says the government is investing $12 million to help about 1,500 businesses launch or upgrade online stores.
+Ravi Kahlon, minister of jobs, economic recovery and innovation, said Wednesday the government is spending $12 million to help about 1,500 businesses launch or upgrade online stores.

+"COVID has shifted the way we do business and the way consumers consume.
+And so, it's critically important that we, as a province, support our businesses in that shift," Kahlon said.

 Comments